-June 6 has been a hectic day over through National Hockey League History.
+June 6 has been a hectic day throughout National Hockey League History.
 A pair of expansion drafts were held on this date, including the first one ever.
 Lord Stanley called California home for the first time, and Bean Town acquired one of its most beloved players.
 It’s time to begin our daily trip through the years to relive all the top moments from this date.

 Expansion is the Word of the Day

 Just one day after the NHL officially announced that it was doubling from six teams to 12, they held the first-ever Expansion Draft on June 6, 1967.
 Representatives from the California Seals, Los Angeles Kings, Minnesota North Stars, Philadelphia Flyers, Pittsburgh Penguins, and St. Louis Blues gathered at the Queen Elizabeth Hotel in Montreal; to fill their teams’ rosters.

 The six new teams each selected 20 players (two goaltenders and 18 skaters) off the current rosters of the “Original Six” clubs, who were allowed to protect one goaltender and 11 other players.
 Also excluded from the draft were “Junior” players, players who were young enough to still play junior hockey but were already playing professionally.
 Players who were sold to the minor league Western Hockey League and Central Professional Hockey League before June 1, 1966, were not eligible to be drafted either.

 After drawing for the draft order, the teams got down the business, and the first 12 players picked were all goaltenders.
 The first three picks were future Hall of Famers: Terry Sawchuk (Kings), Bernie Parent (Flyers), and Glenn Hall (Blues).
 The first skater taken was center Gord Labossiere by the Kings with the 13th pick.